Filtering and comparing customer groups

 • In email stats to follow up on the response rates for a group.

-• In conversations, you can filter the whole conversation list by a specific score or a metric group.
+• In conversations, you can filter the whole conversation list by one or more answers to one or more survey questions.

-• In analysis, you can filter all tabs following the focus question on metric groups.
+• In analysis, you can filter all tabs on the answers of other survey questions.

 Comparing different segments